-Most email calendars are planned months in advance, and that can make it daunting to try something new or make a change to a campaign that’s already planned.
+Most email campaign calendars are planned months in advance, and that can make it daunting to try something new or make a change to a campaign that’s already planned.
 And if your emails aren’t performing as well as they used to, you might feel like you’re stuck in an exercise of futility.

 You don’t need to feel that way.